 The way Vehicle Excise Duty is calculated is changing for vehicles registered from 1 April 2017.
 All vehicles registered before this date will not be affected.

 If you are currently considering a brand-new vehicle and it is registered on or after 1 April 2017, after the first licence the majority of vehicles move to the standard rate of vehicle tax which is £140 a year.

 If the vehicle price was over £40,000 at first registration, the customer will pay £450 a year, after the first vehicle license.
 This is made up of the £140 standard rate and £310 additional rate.

 After 5 years, the vehicle tax will revert to the standard rate of £140 per year.

-The teams at John Clark BMW Aberdeen and Tayside are here to help, and if you would like further information on a purchase you are considering, please don't hesitate to get in touch.
+The team at Specialist Cars Nissan is here to help, and if you would like further information on a purchase you are considering, please don't hesitate to get in touch.
 Similarly, if you would like to find out more about what you can save by registering a vehicle ahead of the change, feel free to get in touch.